Ever since I was a toddler (plucking the heads off my mother’s newly planted flower garden!), I’ve been happiest with my hands in the dirt.

 Rebecca Sweet is a garden designer with her company Harmony in the Garden, located in Northern California.
 As a life-long gardener, Rebecca’s approach, artistic eye, and creative flair allow her to translate ideas into design.
 The result are unique and engaging spaces that delight the senses year-round.

 Her gardens have been featured in many national publications, including Sunset, Fine Gardening, and Woman’s Day, as well as featured on the critically acclaimed PBS series Growing a Greener World.

 In addition to designing gardens, she is the author of the national best-selling book Refresh Your Garden Design with Color, Texture and Form and Garden Up!
 Smart Vertical Gardening for Small and Large Spaces.

-Rebecca also shares her secrets to successful garden design in her column “Harmony in the Garden” in Horticulture magazine, as well as contributing articles to many popular garden publications, including Sunset, Fine Gardening, Woman’s Day, Horticulture, etc.
+Rebecca also shares her secrets to successful garden design in her past monthly columns in Horticulture magazine, as well as contributing articles to many popular garden publications, including Sunset, Fine Gardening, Woman’s Day, Horticulture, etc.

 In her blog, Harmony in the Garden, Rebecca shares inside information about garden design, gardening tips, amusing observations, and how-to videos for both the novice and experienced gardener.

 In addition to designing and writing, Rebecca’s passion is teaching gardeners how to design like professionals.
 Leading talks and workshops in the nation’s top flower and garden shows, and nurseries and garden clubs throughout the country, Rebecca inspires gardeners through innovative, practical, and fun horticultural subjects.

 Click here for more information about booking Rebecca to speak with your group